Axedyson/syncbase/README.md

 #### Contribution flow

-- Fork this repo and submit a pull request pointing to the `main` branch on this repo.
-There is no specific commit naming convention to follow, just make the pull request name nice and descriptive!
-Also we will be using a very simple git branching strategy: Only one development branch called `main`, and short-lived feature branches when necessary.
-And whenever we want to ship to production, I'll create a new release/tag which triggers a github workflow that automatically deploys the current code from the `main` branch to the production environment.
+- Fork this repo and submit a pull request pointing to the `main` branch of this repo.
+There is no specific commit naming convention to follow, just make sure that the pull request name is nice and descriptive!
+Also we will most likely be using the [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branching model.

 | Storybook                                                                                         |
 | ------------------------------------------------------------------------------------------------- |